🌟 Unleash the Flavor Revolution!

 I've used this lactic acid after seeing it recommended by Watson, aka Thee Burger Dude in his Vegan Instant Mac and Cheese recipe.Needless to say, it works great and offers that tang/acidity that is typically missing from homemade vegan cheese.Would buy again, although a little does go a long way with this powder.
 Just a pinch is enough to add that zing.
 So it might take me a while to refill my stock!

-Great for baking!
+Great for plant based/vegan cooking

 Trustpilot